Top 10 Best Education Systems in the World 2026

 9. Norway

-Norway offers a unique and increasingly attractive higher education experience for international students, including those from India, due to its emphasis on quality, accessibility, and a safe, welcoming environment.
+Norway offers a unique and increasingly attractive higher education experience for international students including those from India, due to its emphasis on quality, accessibility, and a safe, welcoming environment.
 The Norwegian higher education system includes universities, university colleges and specialised university institutions.

 The universities offer Bachelor's (Bachelorgrad), Master's (Mastergrad), and Doctoral (Doktorgrad) degrees, focusing on academic research and theoretical knowledge.
 There are 9 public universities and several specialised and private universities in Norway.
-The university colleges in Norway provide vocationally oriented Bachelor's and Master's degrees with a strong emphasis on practical training and regional needs.
+The university colleges in Norway provide vocationally oriented Bachelor's and Master's degrees with strong emphasis on practical training and regional needs.
 There are several public and private university colleges.
 The specialised university institutions focus on specific fields like business, agriculture, or the arts.

 10. Ireland